shadow/shadow-plugin-bitcoin/README.md

 mkdir build; cd build
 ```

-You will also need to clone and customize the bitcoin sources (v0.16.0).
+You will also need to clone and customize the recent bitcoin sources (v0.16.0).

 ```
 sudo apt-get install -y autoconf libtool libboost-all-dev libssl-dev libevent-dev